-- 7 Where such access is likely to have a major adverse impact on significant fabric, alternative solutions should be considered.
-However every effort is to be made to provide equitable access through the main entrance to the building. - Note: Alternative solutions may include a temporary ramp, or access through a side entrance or the like. - 8 Building entries are to be clearly visible from the street.
-Where site configuration is conducive to having a side entry, the path to the entry is to be obvious from the street. - 9 Ensure pedestrian areas have clear sightlines, are appropriately lit and overlooked by buildings that provide street level activity. - 10 Access ways for pedestrians and for vehicles are to be separated. - 11 Ensure landmarks, including landmark buildings, are distinctive in form and reinforce the street pattern and topography to enable people to find their way. - 12 Buildings are to be sited and designed to avoid obscuring landmark features and views which enable ease of orientation from the street and public open space areas. - 13 Ensure all users of the site can find their way within the development.
-This can be achieved by: - Designing foyers and orienting reception and information desks so that arriving visitors can be seen; - Locating reception and information desks near lifts to enable staff to assist visitors with directions; - Dividing large-scale sites into distinctive smaller parts, or zones of functional use, while preserving a 'sense of place' and connectivity between spaces; - iv) Organising the smaller parts of the development under a simple organisational principle, such as 'use' through a zonation plan with a logical and rational structure; - v) Providing frequent directional cues throughout the space, particularly at decision points along routes in both directions; - vi) Displaying/using appropriate international symbols for facilities as illustrated in Figure 22.1-1.
+- 9 Ensure pedestrian areas have clear sightlines, are appropriately lit and overlooked by buildings that provide street level activity. - 10 Access ways for pedestrians and for vehicles are to be separated. - 11 Ensure landmarks, including landmark buildings, are distinctive in form and reinforce the street pattern and topography to enable people to find their way. - 12 Buildings are to be sited and designed to avoid obscuring landmark features and views which enable ease of orientation from the street and public open space areas. - 13 Ensure all users of the site can find their way within the development.
+This can be achieved by: - i) Designing foyers and orienting reception and information desks so that arriving visitors can be seen; - ii) Locating reception and information desks near lifts to enable staff to assist visitors with directions; - iii) Dividing large-scale sites into distinctive smaller parts, or zones of functional use, while preserving a 'sense of place' and connectivity between spaces; - iv) Organising the smaller parts of the development under a simple organisational principle, such as 'use' through a zonation plan with a logical and rational structure; - v) Providing frequent directional cues throughout the space, particularly at decision points along routes in both directions; - vi) Displaying/using appropriate international symbols for facilities as illustrated in Figure 22.1-1.